ProjectKorra/ProjectKorraWiki/source/general/index.rst

 - Follow us on `Twitter`_ to stay up to date on what is happening!
 - `GitHub`_ has all our code and is the place to contribute!

-.. _Downloads: downloads.html
-.. _Staff: staff.html
-.. _Contributing to the Wiki: wiki_contributing.html
-.. _How to contribute to the Wiki: wiki_contributing.html
 .. _Website: https://projectkorra.com
 .. _Discord: https://discordapp.com/invite/pPJe5p3
 .. _Twitter: https://twitter.com/ProjectKorra